elsell/AutomaticTwitterGiveaways/README.md

 > I will keep a list of all current (functionally-additive) forks and their use-cases in this repo.

 ### Having issues?
 Please [create an issue](https://github.com/elsell/AutomaticTwitterGiveaways/issues/)!
 I don't provide any warranty with this software, but I will be happy to give your issue a look.
 It also helps others who may be looking to use this software determine if it is a good fit for them 🙂

+### If you're a student
+There is some messy code in here!
+Code duplication is through the roof at some points.
+There are better, more Pythontic ways to do what this does.

+So if this bothers you AND you have time to do something about it, please use this repo as an opportunity to delve into the open-source world!
+Fork, make some changes, and submit a pull-request.

+The project is relatively small and would be a great introduction to contributing to the FOSS world :)